 Who should Local Governments contact when they have been impacted by a natural disaster?

-Initially Councils should notify the Director, State Recovery Office of damage caused by a natural disaster.
+Initially Councils should notify the Department of the Premier and Cabinet's Security Emergency and Recovery Management team (statedisasterrecovery@sa.gov.au) of damage caused by a natural disaster.
 This notification should include sufficient information to provide an early indication of the extent of damage and the likely recovery measures required.
 Councils can also seek advice from the Local Government Association.

 What type of recovery measures are eligible for state support?